Tushar-Dhingra/RecipeApp/README.md

-<h3 align="center">Finance Tracker</h3>
+<h3 align="center">Recipe App</h3>

   <p align="center">
     Welcome to the Recipe Web App repository!
-This project aims to provide users with a platform to discover, save, and share recipes conveniently online.
+This project aims to provide users with a platform to discover, save, and share recipes conveniently.
     <br />
     <a href="https://github.com/">View Demo</a>
     ·